Firesphere/silverstripe-elastic/README.md

 ## Creating a search

-In a of choice, here is an example of a search:
+In a controller of choice, here is an example of a search:

 ```php
 class MyController extends PageController